miltoncamacho/datalad-training/docs/tutorial.rst

          :align: center

       c.
-Navigate to the Access Tokens tile and then click on Add new token.
+Navigate to the Access Tokens tile and then click on ``Add new token``.

       .. image:: img/personal_access_token.png
          :alt: Personal Access Token